Kreswell/kreswell.github.io/_posts/Refocusing.md

 Well, I ended up taking the weekend off from basically everything.
 I kind of needed to because I got so deep into this [pointless topology](https://en.wikipedia.org/wiki/Pointless_topology) stuff that I had a hard time focusing on the work I need to be doing for my job.
-Also, it's easy for me to fall so deep down the rabbit hole of trying to understand a mathematical concept like this, that I lose track of *why* I was diving into it in the first place.
-This can be fine.
-A mathematical theory like pointless topology can be worth understanding for its own sake.
-But
+Doing a deep dive into some really abstract math like this can certainly be worthwhile.
+But I've realized that

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NDQ3MzYwOSw4NDQ5OTIwMDgsLTEwOD
+eyJoaXN0b3J5IjpbLTE3MDYwNjA2NTMsODQ0OTkyMDA4LC0xMD
-cyNTEzMTMsLTEwNTA0MjQ4NTQsNzMwOTk4MTE2XX0=
+g3MjUxMzEzLC0xMDUwNDI0ODU0LDczMDk5ODExNl19
 -->